 Fry: Slowly lower chimichangas into the hot oil and cook 2 minutes on each side or until golden brown.
 You can cook 4 chimichangas per batch.
 Remove from oil, drain on paper towels and keep warm in oven until all are cooked.

-To serve, place a bed of shredded lettuce on each plate, then a spoonful of salsa.
-Place chimichangas on top and add a dollop of sour cream, sprinkle with diced tomatoes, and remaining cilantro to garnish.
+Finish & Serve: To serve, place a bed of shredded lettuce on each plate, then a spoonful of salsa.
+Place chimichangas on top and add a dollop of sour cream, salsa.
+Sprinkle with diced tomatoes, and remaining cilantro to garnish.
 Serve immediately.